ibrahimemam7/CodingInR_midterm/README.md

   - join station data to trips data (this tells us the starting city of each trip)
   - join weather data to the data frame above based on city and date
   - determine correlation of weather with number of trips

+7. Create improved figures to summarize the three data sets (post-cleaning)